 [While in PPS mode, a PCP can skip sending Announce frames during PCP Doze BIs.]

-At TBTTs that do not start with a BTI, the PCP shall begin a beacon interval with an ATI.
+In a PBSS, every beacon interval shall start with a BTI or ATI, except in PCP Power Save (PPS) mode, where a PCP Doze BI may not start with a BTI or ATI.

 10.2.2 Power management in a non-DMG infrastructure network